MaxHerbs/graph-federation/actions/update/README.md

     # A unique name given to the subgraph.
     # Required.
     name:

-    # The public-facing URL of the subgraph.
-    # Required.
-    routing-url:

-    # The name of an artifact from this workflow run containing the subgraph schema.
-    # Required.
-    subgraph-schema-artifact:

-    # The name of the subgraph schema file within the artifact.
-    # Required.
-    subgraph-schema-filename:

-    # The name of the artifact to be created containing the supergraph schema.
-    # Optional.
-Default is 'supergraph'
-    supergraph-schema-artifact:

-    # The name of the supergraph schema file within the created artifact.
-    # Optional.
-Default is 'supergraph.graphql'
-    supergraph-schema-filename:

     # The ID of the GitHub App used to create the commit / pull request
     # Required.